For great places to raise a family in the Sunshine State, think beyond the beach.

 Unlock the NeighborhoodScout Pro report for your address:

-Keeping these important criteria in mind, here are NeighborhoodScout’s Top 10 Best Towns for Families with children in Florida, and the number of high-paying jobs within 20 minutes of each town:
+Keeping these important criteria in mind, here are NeighborhoodScout’s Top 10 Best Towns for Families with children in Florida for 2017, and the number of high-paying jobs within 20 minutes of each town:

 - Saint Johns, FL (11,084)